tokenmathguy/Airflow/contrib/services/stat_daemon/README.md

 ```

-## Other options
+## Other commands
-The command-line utility provides some helper functions for communicating with the database:
+`stat_daemon` provides some helper functions for communicating with the database:
 ```bash
 # instantiate the database (add --drop flag to re-create existing db):
 stat_daemon create_table